mbay-ODW/MAC2C8Y/README.md

   3. user = Tenat User start with your ID and a backslah, followd by user, e.g. t2131324124/myuser
   4. port = In this example the unsecure 1883 port is used.
 We recommend to use 8883 together with SSL.
   5. password  = Password of the user
-  6. deviceID = The device ID you use for the connection will be used as identifier.
-If the device was not created before it will be created, but with prefix "My MQTT Device".

 ![Config](pics/config.png)